rootz491/GEU-BCA/IOT/readme.md

     1. software [PROTEUS] for simulating the hardware.

-    in above menu, go to LIBRARY -> pick parts -> dialog board appear -> search for component by component
+    in above menu, go to LIBRARY -> pick parts -> dialog board appear -> search for component by corresponding keyword:

         *   use the below keywords to find the correct hardware simulation. keyword :   atmega16  (microcontroller) red/blue led res (resistor)
         *   while using resistor, change its default value from 10k to 220 ohm.
-        *   use ground from left menu -> Terminals (=) .
+        *   use 'ground' from left menu -> Terminals (=).
-        *   now connect wiring
+        *   now connect wirings.

                     first circuit is completed!